Spectral substructured two-level domain decomposition methods: S2S: Spectral two-level substructured DD method

-The idea of the S2S method is to use a coarse space $V_c$ defined as the span of certain interface basis functions.
-The ideal choice would be to consider the span of some of the eigenfunctions of the smoothing operators $G_j$.
-We will show in Section \ref{sec:conv_S2S} that this choice leads to a very efficient method.
-However, the eigenfunctions of $G_j$ are known only in very special cases and their numerical calculation could be quite expensive.
-To overcome this problem one could define $V_c$ as the span of some Fourier basis functions, that could be obtained by solving a Laplace-Beltrami eigenvalue problem on each interface; see, e.g., \cite{gander2015analysis,Klawonn}.
+Another possibility is to build local coarse functions using eigenfunctions of the local operators $G_j$.
+However, the eigenfunctions of $G_j$ (or $G$) are known only in very special cases and their numerical computation could be quite expensive.
+To overcome this problem one could define $V_c$ as the span of some Fourier basis functions, that could be obtained by solving a Laplace-Beltrami eigenvalue problem on each interface (or skeleton); see, e.g., \cite{Klawonn,gander2015analysis}.
+In this case, assuming that local basis functions $\psi_k^j \in H_{00}^{1/2}(\mathcal{S}_j)$ (endowed with inner product $\langle \cdot , \cdot \rangle_j$) are available, the coarse space $V_c$ can be constructed as